LDU-IIPLab/LDU-IIPLab.github.io/content/authors/周少杰/_index.md

 ---
 # Display name
-title: 林雁超
+title: 周少杰

-slug: yanchao-lin
+slug: shaojie-zhou

 # Full Name (for SEO)
-first_name: YanChao
+first_name: ShaoJie
-last_name: Lin
+last_name: Zhou

 # Is this the primary user of the site?
 superuser: false